bhnm-rz/MarkdownSoftwareEngineering/readme.md

 ## Organization

- The directions for how to use the templates are stored in the [Astartup Cookbook](https://github.com/kabuki-starship/astartup.cookbook/tree/master/getting_started/markdown).
+ The directions for how to use the templates are stored in the [Astartup™ Cookbook](https://github.com/kabuki-starship/Astartup™.cookbook/tree/master/getting_started/markdown).
 There are different Markdown templates for different tasks:

 * Markdown Software Engineering
 * [Markdown Game Design](https://github.com/kabuki-starship/markdown.game_dev)